wellsaid-labs/tts-evaluation/docs/TRAIN_TTS_MODEL.md

 1. Follow this [document](TRAIN_MODEL.md) to train a spectrogram model.

    You'll want to train the spectrogram model until `dev_epoch/post_spectrogram_loss` stops rapidly decreasing.
-This typically will happen within 3 or so days of training.
+This typically will happen within 72 hours of training, or \~150,000 steps.

 ## Train a Signal Model